-The other thing I do well is identify knowledge gaps.
+The other thing I do well is identifying knowledge gaps.
 Students, especially really smart ones, can get astonishingly far in math even if they skip a few fundamentals because they can compensate with other skills.
-The problem is every new concept needs to builds on previous knowledge Eventually a problem or concept surfaces where that missing link creates a huge problem (this usually happens in pre-calculus or trigonometry, or if you are lucky your first calculus class).
+The problem is every new concept needs to build on previous knowledge.
+Eventually a problem or concept surfaces where that missing link creates a huge obstacle (this usually happens in pre-calculus or trigonometry, or if you are lucky your first calculus class).
 However, these sorts of problems are easily resolved if identified before your math grade is beyond repair.
 If the real reason you are failing Calculus is because you don't really get word problems or reciprocals I will find it.

 back to top